BTRS – The Balance and Transaction Reporting Standard (formerly BAI2)

 - perform account reconciliation

-- maximize investment opportunities or reduce borrowings
+- maximize investment opportunities or

 Formerly, information needs were relatively simple.
 Data such as ledger balances, available balances, and float breakdowns were usually sufficient.
 However, in recent years the needs for more extensive reporting and greater transaction detail have dramatically increased.
 Banks have since responded with increasingly sophisticated reporting systems.